NonsoTheTechGuy/alx-pre_course/setting_up_local_environment/README.md

 ![image](https://github.com/NonsoTheTechGuy/alx-pre_course/assets/92136146/38dc8e81-ede0-41d0-9438-45eb7d16422e)

 - Install a Linux distribution.
-Open the Microsoft Store and search for “Linux”.
-Select the Linux distribution that you want to install and click the “Get” button.
-Once the distribution is installed, click the “Launch” button to start it.
+Open the `Microsoft Store` and search for `“Linux”`.
+Select the Linux distribution that you want to install and click the `“Get”` button.
+Once the distribution is installed, click the `“Launch”` button to start it.

 ![image](https://github.com/NonsoTheTechGuy/alx-pre_course/assets/92136146/3cc64385-f2a1-434f-8d09-0a8eb978410d)